grmble/purescript-bonsai/README.md

 Functional web programming in Purescript.
 Heavily inspired by Elm & using the Elm Virtual DOM.

-*STATUS*: Functional, but unstable API - the breaking changes are still coming.
+**STATUS**: Getting ready for 1.0, with some breaking changes still coming.

-It does have:
+What is there:

 * Elm's Virtual DOM as backend
 * Event/command system for functional updates to the virtual DOM